AdguardTeam/AdguardKnowledgeBase/09.browser-extensions/03.features/docs.en.md

 ## Whitelist

 You can fine-tune ad filtering by adding particular websites to the list of exceptions, which disables ad blocking for your trusted domains.
-Whitelist can be inverted - in other words, you can unblock ads everywhere except the domains  that you added to this list.
+Allowlist can be inverted - in other words, you can unblock ads everywhere except the domains that you added to this list.

 ## User filter